Florida · BV Treatment

 What is bacterial vaginosis?

 Bacterial vaginosis (BV) is the most common vaginal infection in women ages 15–44.
 It occurs when the normal balance of bacteria in the vagina is disrupted, leading to an overgrowth of certain bacteria.
 BV is not a sexually transmitted infection, though sexual activity can increase risk.
-Our Florida providers treat BV regularly via telehealth.
+Our Florida clinicians treat BV regularly via telehealth.

 How is BV treated?

 BV is treated with antibiotics — most commonly metronidazole (Flagyl) 500 mg taken orally twice daily for 7 days, or metronidazole vaginal gel 0.75% applied once daily for 5 days.
 Both are first-line CDC-recommended treatments.
-Our Florida-licensed providers prescribe whichever option best fits your history and preferences.
+Our Florida-licensed clinicians prescribe whichever option best fits your history and preferences.

 Oral vs topical metronidazole — which is better for BV?